WaterlinePL/Hydrus-Modflow-Synergy-Engine/README.md

 to ease testing, launching and mitigate problems with changing deployment config while committing to a single branch.

+### Important
-#### Important: For application to run properly, it is required to have *cookies* enabled in the web browser.
+* For application to run properly, it is required to have *cookies* enabled in the web browser.
+* Sample projects are located in the `sample` folder. **TESTS SHOULD NOT BE RUN ON PROJECTS FROM THE `sample` FOLDER**.
+Instead, they should be copied to a new `tests` folder using scripts.
+	+ Linux script: scripts/copy_projects.sh (suggested)
+	+ Windows 10 script: scripts/copy_projects.ps (requires enabled Powershell scripts)
+	+ For further information refer to the comments in the scripts.
+* Hydrus and Modflow projects used in Docker and Kubernetes deployment **MUST** be named in lowercase.
+Uppercase symbols are not allowed due to Docker and Kubernetes naming policy

 ### Assumed workflow
 * if a new feature relates to every deployment: